It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 It’s almost New Year’s Eve!
 Have you made your resolutions yet?

-Usually, the idea of New Year’s resolutions is to for us have a new start for the incoming year.
+Usually, the idea of New Year’s resolutions is to have a new start for the incoming year.
 The problem, however, is that we build them a little unrealistic and never keep them, yet this year we’re turning another leaf.

-Many of us are looking forward and considering what resolutions we will make for the upcoming New Year.
+Many of us are looking forward to and considering what resolutions we will make for the upcoming New Year.
 Instead of unclear or having a temporary goal this year, why not make plans to begin a healthy habit?

 Starting a healthy habit may take time.
 That means that you have to work on something consistently for anywhere from weeks or more than a month to make it truly a part of your schedule.
 If you do your healthy habits every week or maybe less, it’s going to take longer.
-Going into this with reasonable outlook is vital to building healthy habits.
+Going into this with a reasonable outlook is vital to building healthy habits.

 New Year, Healthier You!

 Do you have the feeling of a holiday hangover?
 With the New Year drawing nearer, you may have just started to consider your New Year’s resolutions.
-You may think about setting out to achieve a higher income, book an overseas holiday or to get in shape.
-Many of us set new objectives about having a higher quality life in the New Year.
+You may think about setting out to achieve a higher income, book an overseas holiday or get in shape.
+Many of us set new objectives about having a higher quality of life in the New Year.

 There’s no better technique to loop in the New Year than by settling on healthy choices.
-Stop making another resolution; just make a small lifestyle change to enhance your wellbeing that will stay with you throughout the entire year.
+Stop making another resolution; just make a small lifestyle change to enhance the wellbeing that will stay with you throughout the entire year.
 Instead of taking a gander at a healthy resolution as an all-or-nothing thing, try to see each of them as a small step on your way to wellbeing.